It’s Always Sunny In Austin

 Unvaccinated dogs and puppies younger than four months old are the most at risk for Canine Parvovirus-2 or parvo.
 Parvo is typically spread directly from dog to dog, but contact with contaminated stool, environments, or people can also spread the disease.
 The virus most often affects the lymph nodes, blood stream and small intestines of dogs.
 Some also see an affected heart.
 It can be fatal if not noticed or treated quickly.
 Once a dog or puppy is infected, there is an incubation period of three to seven days before the onset of first symptoms.
 Fortunately, there is a vaccine for parvo and it is administered to puppies and adult dogs as as a booster.

 No matter the weather, the staff at ZippiVet can keep your dog happy, healthy and ready to play.
-Book an appointment today at either our north or new south location.
+Call, text, or request an appointment online for your pet at one of ZippiVet’s four Austin area locations today!